How Much Protein Do You Need When Dieting?

 The anabolic window (the idea that you must eat protein immediately post-workout or lose all gains) is largely overstated.
 What matters most is total daily protein intake — not timing.
 If you eat enough protein across the day, the exact timing is a minor detail.

-The Best Protein Sources for Dieting in the UK
+The Best Protein Sources For Dieting In The UK

 The most effective protein sources for dieting share two qualities: they are high in protein relative to calories, and they are filling.
 The best choices available in UK supermarkets include chicken breast (31 g protein per 100 g, ~165 kcal), tinned tuna in spring water (25 g per 100 g, ~100 kcal), 0% Greek yogurt (10 g per 100 g, ~57 kcal), cottage cheese (12 g per 100 g, ~80 kcal), egg whites (11 g per 100 g, ~50 kcal), and cooked prawns (20 g per 100 g, ~90 kcal).